Transformers · OrevateAI

 • Hat: A wide-brimmed hat or baseball cap for sun protection.

 • Water Bottle: Reusable, durable, and easy to carry.
 Staying hydrated is key!
-Look for brands like Nalgene or Hydro Flask.
+Look for brands like Nalgene or Hydro Flask, which remain popular choices in 2026.

-• Backpack or Daypack: For carrying essentials on hikes or to activities.
+• Backpack or Daypack: For carrying essentials on hikes or to daily activities.

-• Flashlight or Headlamp: With extra batteries.
-Essential for navigating camp at night.
+• Flashlight or Headlamp: Essential for navigating camp at night or in cabins.
+Pack extra batteries.

 Miscellaneous Must-Haves for a Great Camp Experience

-• Laundry Bag: To keep dirty clothes separate.
+• Laundry Bag: To keep dirty clothes separate from clean ones.

 What NOT to Pack for Summer Camp